SwiftCode123/MITRE-Sigma-Lookup-Tool/mitre-sigma-lookup-tool/README.md

 	- MITRE Caldera - Attack platform for launching TTPs in MITRE ATT&CK
 	- Metasploit - Tool for emulating attacker’s TTPs
 	- Splunk - Open-source SIEM (could implement Sigma rules directly)

+ ## Post Project Idea #1: Alias
+I decided to add this improvement as the first one.
+Creating an alias is very helpful instead of typing out long names in the terminal